What is breast implant revision?

-Breast implant revision surgery involves either implant removal and/or replacement of breast implants with the latest generation silicone breast implants in a newly created surgical breast pocket.
-The procedure can be carried out to change old implants for larger or smaller-sized implants, or it can be performed to address complications that they have developed from primary breast augmentation.
+Breast implant revision surgery involves either implant removal and/or replacement with the latest generation silicone breast implants in a newly created surgical breast pocket.
+The procedure can be carried out to change old implants for larger or smaller implants, or it can be performed to address complications that have developed from primary breast augmentation.

 RELATED: What is breast revision surgery?